 4. Can Help Fight Cancer

-The anti-inflammatory effects of vitamin K can prevent cancer.
+The anti-inflammatory effects of vitamin K2 can prevent cancer.
 Studies show how this nutrient can have tumor-suppressive actions (6).
-Other studies show how long-term intake of vitamin K can prevent death from cancer.
+Other studies show how long-term intake of vitamin K2 can prevent death from cancer.

-The anti-inflammatory properties of vitamin K can prevent oxidative stress in the brain, and this improves cognitive function as a result.
-Vitamin K also boosts the functioning of sphingolipids, compounds that support the optimal performance of the brain.
+The anti-inflammatory properties of vitamin K1 can prevent oxidative stress in the brain, and this improves cognitive function as a result.
+Vitamin K1 also boosts the functioning of sphingolipids, compounds that support the optimal performance of the brain.

 6. Helps With Blood Clotting

-But how much of vitamin K must you take for these benefits?
+As we discussed, vitamin K2 is the most potent and highly recommended form of the nutrient.
+How much of vitamin K2 must you take for these benefits?
 Any specific dosage?

-What Is The Recommended Daily Allowance Of Vitamin K?
+What Is The Recommended Daily Allowance Of Vitamin K2?

 The following table will give you an idea: